 NOTE: I did find a site that said that horses don’t have a gall bladder, “as such.”
 Which, to me, is sort of like saying that I don’t have ivory tusks, “as such.”

 But back to the “support.”
 I mean, seriously, doesn’t it kind of make you wonder how horses lived for, say, a week and a half, much less over 50 million years?
-Seriously, if your horse needs something, he doesn’t need “support,” he needs something that is specific.
+If your horse needs something, he doesn’t need “support,” he needs something that is specific.
 So, for example, if you live in parts of the United States, the soil might be deficient in selenium.
 If you’re in one of those parts, it might be advisable to give him extra selenium.
 That’s a specific need being filled, not some vague notion of “support.”
 (By the way, if you’re worried, ask your veterinarian.
 And, you can CLICK HERE to see a county-by-county map of selenium concentration in the US).

 Now let’s say that you’re just a tad bit skeptical about all of this “support” that your horse supposedly needs.
 Never fear, you can apparently be assured that the products “work.”